Voxold/MyWay-Console---PHP/README.md

-# MyWay Console
+# MyWay clone

-A console project for [MyWay](https://www.myway.ac.ma) built using PHP, Bootstrap, and JavaScript.
+A clone project for [MyWay](https://www.myway.ac.ma) built using PHP, Bootstrap, and JavaScript.
 This project aims to provide an enhanced and dynamic user experience while maintaining a robust back-end structure.

 ## Features